Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 #### Spend Refund

-With this contract Alice can spend this output wit her public key hash $h_A$ after the timelock $t_0$ with the script signature :
+With this contract Alice can spend this output with her public key hash $h_A$ after the timelock $t_0$ with the script signature :
 \begin{minipage}{\linewidth}\centering
 \begin{lstlisting}[mathescape=true, caption={Alice's script signature},label=lst:refund]
    <$sig_A$> <$h_A$> OP_FALSE